reframejs/reframe/docs/usage-manual.md

 </html>
 ~~~

-The `indexHtml` option allows to override the `index.html` file for a specific page:
+Also, the `indexHtml` page config option allows you to override the `index.html` file for a specific page:

 ~~~js
 // /examples/custom-head/pages/about.config.js